jacob-chia/tinychain/doc/en/04-wallet.md

 ### 2.1 Defining A New Signature Type

-Note that the `wallet::Signature` in this lesson is different from the `tinychain::Signature` in the previous lesson.
+Note that the `wallet::Signature` in this lesson is different from the `tinychain::Signature` in the last lesson.
 The `tinychain::Signature` is for better readability, while the `wallet::Signature` is used to hide complexity.

 1. Define the [wallet::Signature](../../wallet/src/signature.rs)